 - It was developed a while ago and currently supports the JSP front-end only.

-- It supports only authenticated users (The user details are retrieved from the user account, not from the pop-up form).
+- It supports only authenticated users.
+The user details are retrieved from the user account, not from the pop-up form.

 - It supports two notification channels, e-mail and SMS.

-- It doesn’t support minimum inventory settings
+- It does not support minimum inventory settings.

-- For each product interest (or subscription) the code runs a separate TaskExecutor task.
+- For each product interest, or subscription, the code runs a separate TaskExecutor task.
 Upon fulfilling the conditions, the tasks send notifications.

 - It uses BusinessProcess functionality to orchestrate product back-in-stock notifications.
-There are three steps in it performed sequentially, “generateEmail”, “sendEmail”, and “removeSentEmail”.
+There are three steps in it, performed sequentially: “generateEmail”, “sendEmail”, and “removeSentEmail”.

 - The messages are delivered via SiteMessageService.
-It creates a site message by given subject, link, body, message type, notification type and locale.
+It creates a site message by given subject, link, body, message type, notification type, and locale.

 However, the module can be taken as a reference for the full-scale solution.

-Price drop alerts are not implemented in SAP Commerce (OOTB).
+Price drop alerts are not implemented in SAP Commerce OOTB.

 Solution Design